 AMEA provides a pre-competitive space for organizations to collaborate.
 This means AMEA uses approaches to foster co-operation within a highly competitive environment.
 It is this co-operation which also gives members a competitive edge.
-With the AMEA toolkit, this competitive edge is observed through:
+With the AMEA toolbox, this competitive edge is observed through:

 The ability to differentiate your organization from non-AMEA members through the use of accredited, proven tools within new project designs.

 The ability to focus your resources on delivering the assessment, training and coaching rather than developing the tools and curricula.